42Crunch/scand-manager/README.md

 imagePullSecrets:
   - name: secret1
   - name: privatepullsecret
+containers:
+  - securityContext:
+      runAsUser: 1000
+    resources:
+      limits:
+        cpu: "1"
+        memory: "512Mi"

 ```
 This would have an affinity for any cluster node tagged with `scandallowed: true` and would attempt to use the k8s secrets `secret1` or `privatepullsecret` to pull `SCAND_IMAGE` from your private container registry.
+This would also specify resource limits and associated securityContexts.

 Typically the podconfig yaml file should be supplied via a config map and mounted inside Scan Jobs Manager container and path to it supplied through `args`: